Swayamjimmy/Unbuilt/README.md

 ## Research Before Generation

-The most important decision in IdeaForge is:
+The most important decision in Unbuilt is:

 ```text
 Research → Analyze → Generate